Kimformatics/Kimformatics/README.md

 - 🌐 Visit my [website](https://kimformatics.com) for more on my work and the Consulting services I provide.

 - I manage two newsletters where I share interesting insights and updates in how data can be used to better human health and in changing careers, midlife!
 Take a look below!
   - My Health, Environment, and Data newsletter explores how artificial intelligence and machine learning can advance human health across Environmental Toxicology, Health Disparities, and Health Data Science, [The Health, The Environment, and the Data](https://(https://healthenvironmentanddata.substack.com/)).
-I also share educational tips and tricks in Health Data Analytics too.
+I discuss health disparities and share educational tips and tricks in Health Data Analytics too.

   - Here, I'm sharing my expereinces as a middle age Engineering graduate student at Johns Hopkins University, [Say What Now?
 Middle age to Engineering ](https://saywhatnowmiddleagetoengineering.substack.com/)

-- Follow me on Threads for real time updates in Data Science / AI / Machine Learning: [https://www.threads.net/@kimformatics1](https://www.threads.net/@kimformatics1)
+- You can also follow me on Threads: [https://www.threads.net/@kimformatics1](https://www.threads.net/@kimformatics1)

 - Interested in learning more about me and my career?
 Follow me on [LinkedIn](www.linkedin.com/in/ddkimberly).